Steve Burtt Jr.

 Steven Dwayne Burtt Jr. (Стівен Буртт; born March 7, 1984) is an American-born naturalized Ukrainian professional basketball player.

+Born in the United States, he received Ukrainian citizenship in 2011 and played for the Ukrainian national team.
 After four years at Iona, Burtt entered the 2006 NBA draft but was not selected.

 High school career

 Burtt played high school basketball at Rice High School, in New York City, New York.

 College career

 As of April 2015, Burtt is Iona’s second all-time leader in scoring with 2,034 points, behind his father Steve Burtt Sr. They are one of just two father-son duos to score 2,000 points each in NCAA Division I basketball, the other being Dell Curry and Steph Curry.
 In 2012, he was inducted in Iona basketball Hall of Fame.
 Burtt was named first team All-MAAC in 2006, second team All-MAAC in 2005 and third team All-MAAC in 2004.